OpenDevEd/bwrap-cursor/README.md

   * **Shared config directories for cursor with/without sandbox:** By design, the config directories for both sandboxed cursor and unsandboxed cursor are the same.
 Therefore, this sandboxing model is not suitable for testing e.g. extensions which you do not trust.

-Ah, that's a much more specific and practical question.
+## Removing DBUS access

 Disabling D-Bus access for just the sandboxed Cursor application is a valid security-hardening step.

-## Removing DBUS access

 ### How to Disable It